 Although all studies were open label, it was not considered high risk of bias for the mortality and invasive mechanical ventilation outcomes reported.
 However, outcomes which were considered more subjective were downgraded for risk of bias due to lack of blinding (patient-reported clinical recovery, sustained clinical recovery, ICU admission and supplemental oxygen).
 1 study was unclear in how it accounted for missing data.
-Outcomes that included this study were downgraded for risk of bias (all-cause mortality, hospitalisation or death, invasive mechanical ventilation, patient-reported recovery, sustained clinical recovery, ICU admission and supplemental oxygen).
+Outcomes that included this study were downgraded for risk of bias (all-cause mortality, hospitalisation or death, invasive mechanical ventilation, patient-reported recovery, sustained clinical recovery, sustained clinical recovery, sustained clinical ventilation, patient-reported recovery, sustained clinical recovery, ICU admission and supplemental oxygen).